HomeBlog › Autocross vs Track Day

 VIR Full CourseTrack Day$1,605

-The $115 autocross and the $1,605 VIR weekend were in the same season, with the same car club membership and essentially the same helmet.
+The $115 autocross and the $1,605 VIR weekend sit in the same example season, with the same club membership and essentially the same helmet.
 The format — and the venue — drive almost all of the cost difference.

 Which Should You Start With?